 Because Psychology 214 and 215 impart skills that are crucial for the required advanced work in collaborative research, students must maintain minimum grades of C in these courses in order to continue in the major.
 Psychology 214 and 215 should be taken in the sophomore year and no later than the junior year; these courses may not be repeated.
 Two courses (equivalent to Psychology 111 or the 200-level electives) transferred from other institutions, including those taken while abroad, may be counted toward the major.
 Psychology and psychology: neuroscience majors may not take any psychology course satisfactory/unsatisfactory.
 Psychology courses used to fulfill a major in educational studies: human development cannot also count toward a psychology or psychology: neuroscience major.

-Professors Martha Arterberry and Edward Yeterian; Associate Professors Jennifer Coane, Melissa Glenn, Tarja Raag, and Christopher Soto; Assistant Professors Travis Carter, Allecia Reid McCarthy, and Erin Sheets; Visiting Assistant Professors Joseph Atkins and Angela Bell
+Professors Martha Arterberry and Edward Yeterian; Associate Professors Jennifer Coane, Melissa Glenn, Tarja Raag, Erin Sheets, and Christopher Soto; Assistant Professors Allecia Reid McCarthy and Elizabeth Seto; Visiting Assistant Professors Joseph Atkins and Michael Buccigrossi

 Requirements for the Major in Psychology